-Individuals admitted to or permitted to stay in the UK who are victims of domestic violence may be able to apply for indefinite leave to remain (ILR) if their relationship has broken down and they can supply corroborative evidence of this.
+Individuals admitted or permitted to stay in the UK with a visa and who become victims of domestic violence may be able to apply for indefinite leave to remain (ILR) if their relationship has broken down through domestic violence and can supply corroborative evidence of this.

 Domestic violence can be emotional, psychological, physical, sexual, or financial and includes threatening or controlling behaviour.